JuliaLang/julia/doc/src/manual/multi-threading.md

 ```
 where `lk` is a lock (e.g. `ReentrantLock()`) and `a` data.

-Additionally, Julia is not memory safe in the presence of a data race.
-Be very
+Additionally, Julia automatically will ensure memory safety in the presence of
-careful about reading a global variable (or closure variable) if another thread
-might write to it!
-Instead, always use the lock pattern above when changing any
-data (such as assigning to a global) visible to multiple threads.
+some types of data-races.
+The results may not be what you expect however!

+In particular, when publishing a boxed constant value to a global address, the
+value and type of that can be read on another thread without additional
+synchronization.
+However, do not assume that observing one value is set
+transitively implies anything about other values, even other globals!
+And
+observe that we need a `GC.safepoint()` barrier here to ensure that the loop
+eventually observes the store and terminates.

 ```julia
 Thread 1: